AiriYX/AYXW/src/contents/poems/misty-future.md

 ---
 title: Mist Among Time
 date: 2024-02-03
-mood: Introspective
+mood: ["Introspective", "Contemplative"]
 # No pdfUrl or featured: true, so it will render Markdown
 ---

-Misty fog clouds all vision
+Misty fog clouds all vision,
-Erasing all paths on sight
+Erasing all paths on sight.

 Time continues running as we keep chasing, the gruesome reality of life approaches us at an exponential speed,